How To Furnish Your Home On A Budget

 Then, we had a sewage flood in our daylight basement.
 It was a stressful time for us but we were able to save money on the finish work because we were confident enough to do it ourselves!
 My husband and I put in the new doors.
 I painted, cut, and installed all of the baseboards, and our daughter mastered a tiling project in the bathroom.

-The sewage flood destroyed our daughter’s bookcase so she and I came up with a bookcase idea and built a new one.
+The sewage flood destroyed our daughter’s bookcase so she and I learned how to build a DIY corner bookshelf out of wood.

 DIY Corner Bookshelf